The IBMAP approach for Markov networks structure learning: Experimental results

 \subsection{Benchmark datasets experiments}

-In this section we show our experiments on benchmark (real-world) datasets.
-We used the publicly available benchmark datasets obtained from the UCI Repositories of machine learning \cite{Asuncion+Newman:2007} and KDD datasets \cite{Hettich+Bay:1999}.
+In this section we show our experiments on real-world benchmark datasets, obtained from the UCI Repositories of machine learning \cite{Asuncion+Newman:2007} and KDD datasets \cite{Hettich+Bay:1999}.
+Since the underlying network is unknown in these datasets, it is not possible to compute neither the Hamming distance nor the F-measure.
+Instead, we utilize the \emph{accuracy}, a quality measure that counts the number of conditional independences present in data, which are correctly encoded by the structure learned.
+This measure was used for the same purpose in other related works \cite{brombergmargaritis09b,margaritisBromberg09,BrombMarg09}.
+In contrast with other measures that evaluate the density of the complete probability distribution (e.g. the Conditional Marginal Log-Likelihood), the accuracy is better suited for the goal of learning of this work (knowledge discovery) because it evaluate specifically structural errors.

-For benchmark datasets, since the underlying network is unknown, it is not possible to compute neither the Hamming distance nor the F-measure.
-Therefore, to measure the structure's quality we used a quantity called here \emph{accuracy}, used for the same purpose in other related works \cite{brombergmargaritis09b,margaritisBromberg09,BrombMarg09}.
-The accuracy measure consists in a comparison of the outcome (true or false) of a number of tests performed on the structure learned by each algorithm using vertex separation, to the same tests performed on the dataset.
-We define the accuracy as a normalized measure for counting the number of matches in a comparison of the independence assertions that holds in data and the structure learned.
-That is, if $\mathcal{T}$ denotes the set of all possible triplets over $\set{V}$, it is checked for how many triplets $t \in \mathcal{T}$, $t$ is independent (or dependent) in both the data, and the learned structure, and then normalized by $|\mathcal{T}|$.
-Unfortunately, the size of $\mathcal{T}$ is exponential, so we compute the approximate accuracy over a randomly sampled subset $\widehat{\mathcal{T}}$, uniformly distributed for each conditioning set cardinality.
-In our experiments we used $| \widehat{\mathcal{T}}| = 100 \times {n \choose 2}$, i.e., a hundred triplets per conditioning set size.
+The accuracy is defined as a normalized measure for counting the number of matches in a comparison of the independence queries that hold in a \emph{test set}, and also hold in the structure learned from a \emph{training set}.
+The conditional independences are read from the learned structure by vertex separation (see Section~\ref{sec:stateoftheart}).
+If $\mathcal{T}$ denotes the set of all possible conditional independence queries over the set of domain variables $\set{V}$, it is checked for how many queries $t \in \mathcal{T}$, $t$ is independent (or dependent) in both the test set, and the learned structure from the training set.
+Then, the number of matches is normalized by $|\mathcal{T}|$.
+Unfortunately, the size of $\mathcal{T}$ is exponential, so the approximated accuracy is computed over a randomly sampled subset $\widehat{\mathcal{T}}$, uniformly distributed for each possible conditioning set size.
+In our experiments we used $| \widehat{\mathcal{T}}| = 100 \times {n \choose 2}$, i.e., a hundred of conditional independence queries per conditioning set size.